Lance Smith explains why the arms are the rudder, accelerator, and gear lever of running.

 Flexing of elbows in arm drive reduces this rotation and transfers rotation movement to the rest of the body – instead of zig-zag movement, it is all forward, the way you want to go.

-If you run with your arms bent at an acute angle, you will also have this rotation from shoulders – there is no flexing at the elbow because at this angle there cannot be.
+If you run with your arms bent at an acute angle, you will also have this rotation from the shoulders – there is no flexing at the elbow because at this angle there cannot be.
 This is the same as having arms straight – rotation from side to side.

 It means you restrict forward motion by having zig zagging.
 What does this do?
-The body will try and achieve stability by using other muscles - the shoulders as we have seen, core particularly, and limb muscles not used for moving forward at pace.
+The body will try and achieve stability by using other muscles - the shoulders as we have seen, the core particularly, and limb muscles not used for moving forward at pace.
 This is energy wasted.
 Muscles and energy used for anything other than effective forward movement are wasted energy.

 We do not want movement from the elbow with a lower arm in motion and upper arm still and we do not want to march - arms moving and no bending at the elbow.

-While you run on your legs, you run with your arms - arms do not carry you down the track, but they do dictate to what does.
+While you run on your legs, you run with your arms - arms do not carry you down the track, but they do dictate what does.
 Julian Goater, in his book The Art of Running Faster, makes this statement: "Your arms will move as fast as they need to keep up with your feet, right?
 It works the other way around."

 Goater tells when he was shown by a coach how to use his arms – something he never thought of before - the coach said he needs to feel as if he is pulling himself along, with the action behind the body, pulling downwards and backward.